Estafet-LTD/StackinaBox/OCP/Clair/Clair-setup.md

-# Setting up the Clair server in a container in the OpenShift cluster
+# Setting up Clair in the OpenShift cluster for vulnerability scanning

 This assumes that the OCP cluster has been successfully installed

-The following will explain the process to install Clair and its database as containers within the cluster and the extra steps required to configure
+The following will explain the process to install Clair and its database as containers within the cluster and the extra steps required to configure it for use in a CI/Cd pipeline

+## Setting up the Clair server and database in containers in the OpenShift cluster

-Note some steps require that other components have been installed (e.g. **Postgres image installed as part of Sonarqube**)
+Note this requires that the postgresql-95-rhel7 image stream has already been installed **(This image is installed as part of Sonarqube)**

-## Install the Clair pods
+### Install the Clair pods

-This will install the Clair server and a Postgres db in containers in the cluster with a persistent volume
+This will install the Clair server and a Postgres DB container in the cluster with a persistent volume

-* Ensure these files are in /home/engineer/ocp/pods:

-### Install Clair pods

 * Ensure files are in /home/engineer/ocp/pods: